vincentbarr/vincentbarr.github.com/_posts/2013-08-10-problem-with-powerpoint.md

 layout: post
 title: "The Problem with Lively Presentations and 'Killer' PowerPoint Slides"
 category: essais
-excerpt: "A Case for Text-Heavy Slides."
+excerpt: A Case for Text-Heavy Slides.
+comments: true
 ---

 People love their PowerPoints, so much so they write PowerPoint about PowerPoints.